OpenTranslationBible/open-bible/en-GB/59.James/md/james-05.md

 Therefore, confess your sins to one another and pray for one another, that you may be healed.
 The prayer of a righteous person is powerful and effective.

 ## James 5:17
-Elijah was a man with a nature like ours, and he prayed earnestly that it would not rain, and it did not rain on the land for three years and six months.
+Elijah was a human being like us, and he prayed earnestly that it would not rain, and it did not rain on the land for three years and six months.

 ## James 5:18
 Then he prayed again, and the heavens gave rain, and the earth produced its crops.